tterb/Atomic-Monokai-Syntax/documentation/CONTRIBUTING.md

 ### Pull Requests
+**Working on your first Pull Request?** You can learn how from this *free* series [How to Contribute to an Open Source Project on GitHub](https://egghead.io/series/how-to-contribute-to-an-open-source-project-on-github)

 * Provide as much information as possible on the changes made to existing code.
 * Include thoughtfully-worded, well-structured commit messages and comments.
 * Include screenshots and animated GIFs in your pull request whenever possible.
 * When addressing an existing issue, please include an [issue mention](https://github.com/blog/957-introducing-issue-mentions) in the description of your pull request.
 * End files with a newline.
 * Avoid platform-dependent code on cross-platform applications.
-* Ensure that submitted code follows the style guidlines specified in the [Styleguide](#styleguide) below.
+* Ensure that submitted code follows the style guidelines specified in the [Styleguide](#styleguide) below.

 ## Styleguides